wojtekmach/keathley.github.io/_posts/2015-04-13-formatting-raspberry-pi-sd-card.md

 I just got a Raspberry Pi 2 for me and my daughter to hack around on.

 Part of the process in setting up a Pi is that you need to flash a SD with one of a number of custom linux images.
-I was following the flashing instructions at https://www.raspberrypi.org/documentation/installation/installing-images/mac.md and I was having real problems with the speed.
+I was following the [official flashing instructions](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) and I was having real problems with the speed.
 I let the device format for about an hour before I just gave up.

 Quick Pro-tip: You can bonk ctrl+t while the drive is formatting and get a status update from dd.